 As discussed in previous articles, there are no self-driving systems to date that provide users with a real autonomous experience.
-The best systems currently deployed (such as in Tesla vehicles), provide a basic type of autonomous driving where the driver is still required to have their hands on the wheel and having their full attention to the road (this is a Level 2 autonomous vehicle).
+The best systems currently deployed (such as in Tesla vehicles) provide a basic type of autonomous driving where the driver is still required to have their hands on the wheel and have their full attention on the road (this is a Level 2 autonomous vehicle).

 RADAR is another technology that can be used to determine the distance of objects.
 While it cannot determine the outline of objects accurately (depending on the wavelength used), it has an incredibly long range with great penetrating power against fog and snow.

 Ultrasonic ranging is another technology that can be used.
 The short range of ultrasonic makes it ideal for accurate positioning between close objects (such as parking), but it cannot be used over distances of more than a meter.

 It is clear that many technologies are capable of mapping their surrounding environment, but which one should an engineer deploy?
 While some may believe that technologies such as RADAR are ineffective (Elon Musk), the answer is that any self-driving system should deploy all technologies simultaneously.
 Considering that each technology does not interfere with the other and can operate in different conditions, a self-driving system should deploy all technologies to determine if objects have been missed.
 Furthermore, the combination of all technologies allows for the vehicle to operate in multiple conditions and have access to backup systems that can take over should one ranging system fail.

 The University of Warwick Study Shows LiDAR Diminished Performance in the Rain